 It will also be important to seek to facilitate modal shift from road to rail freight.
 Rail freight is typically well suited to regular journeys of bulk commodities over longer distances where the paths can be scheduled on the rail network.
 However, there are a number of constraints on the rail network that can inhibit the ability to increase the amount of rail freight carried.
 Gauge clearance is highest on the East Coast Main Line but there are parts of the region's rail network where lower gauge clearances restrict the type of freight containers that can be carried.
 This particularly affects rail movements to the north and east, as much of the network north of the Forth is W8 or below.
-Enhancements to gauge clearance on the route may be sufficient but there may be insufficient train paths to allow more freight services to operate.
-This has been established as one of the key barriers to increasing rail freight with particular constraints by enabling trains to wait off the main line before rejoining it once it is clear.
+Enhancements to gauge clearances therefore present an opportunity to broaden the range of rail freight services operating in the region.
+In some instances, the gauge clearance on the route may be sufficient but there may be insufficient train paths to allow more freight services to operate.
+This has been established as one of the key barriers to increasing rail freight with particular constraints identified on the East Coast Main Line and at Edinburgh Waverley.
+The introduction of loops can alleviate some of these constraints by enabling trains to wait off the main line before rejoining it once it is clear.
 If one or more of these loops were introduced, then the case for further services to existing terminals or new facilities could be strengthened and suitable opportunities for their implementation should be explored.

 Switching from road to rail freight may not always be commercially viable for logistics providers and the companies they serve.
 On this basis there may be a requirement to provide more funding support to facilitate modal shift for these journeys.
 This could help to stimulate new rail freight services between locations where services currently do not exist, or to increase volumes on some existing services.
 One opportunity is for a multi-user freight train running a regular circuit serving locations such as Grangemouth, Inverness and Aberdeen moving goods arriving at port around the region and to / from North East Scotland.
-However, funding would be required to procure wagons and support an initial trial.
+However, funding may be required to procure wagons following assessment to support an initial trial.